5.1 General context

 The Constitution also includes the freedom of association, the right to establish political parties, as well as trade unions.

-The Italian institutional system contains tools for direct democracy such as the referendum, the petition, and the bill of popular initiative.
+The Italian institutional system contains tools for direct democracy such as referenda, petitions, and popular initiative bills.

 Institutions of representative democracy

-Italy has been a parliamentary democratic Republic since June 2nd, 1946, when the monarchy was abolished through an institutional universal suffrage referendum, with women taking part for the first time.
+Italy has been a parliamentary democratic Republic since June 2nd, 1946, when the monarchy was abolished through an institutional universal suffrage referendum, with women voting for the first time.
 On 1 January 1948, the Constitution came into force.

 The President of the Republic is the Head of the State and represents its unity.
 He/she is elected by the Parliament in a joint session.